Want to become a leader? Looking for leadership opportunities but don’t know where to start? Apply for the HCAP Leaders Program!

 HCAP Leaders will receive hands-on leadership coaching, skills training, and mentorship to become peer leaders who can assist other students in navigating their Hunter experience.
 Training topics include: leadership skills, public speaking, facilitation, sharing resources, and Asian American community issues.

-Applications for the HCAP Leaders Program Cohort 3 will open in Spring 2020!
-Check back for more information on the application and summer training program dates.
+Applications for the HCAP Leaders Program Cohort 3 will open in Fall 2020!
+Check back for more information on the application and training program dates.

-After the training, HCAP Leaders will begin directly leading and assisting with HCAP programming and events during the Fall 2020 semester.
+After the training, HCAP Leaders will lead and assist with HCAP outreach, programming and events.

 Meet our HCAP Leaders (current and alumni)